Stonehearst Asylum

 Stonehearst Asylum, previously known as Eliza Graves, is an American psychological horror film directed by Brad Anderson and written by Joseph Gangemi.
 It is loosely based on the 1845 short story "The System of Doctor Tarr and Professor Fether" by Edgar Allan Poe.
 The film, starring Kate Beckinsale, Jim Sturgess, Michael Caine, Ben Kingsley, and David Thewlis, was released on October 24, 2014.
+It received generally mixed reviews from critics, who praised the film's cast and atmosphere but criticized it as lacking suspense and having a predictable plot.
+The film grossed $3.2 million worldwide.

 Plot

 In 1899, an Oxford University professor demonstrates a patient with a case of female hysteria, Eliza Graves, before his class, including a young man.
 Though the patient protests that she is sane, the professor points out that all mental patients claim to be sane.
 The young man later arrives at Stonehearst Asylum, where he desires to take up residency.
 A group of armed men, led by Mickey Finn, allow him entry.
 Finn escorts him to the office of the superintendent, Dr. Silas Lamb, where he introduces himself as Dr. Edward Newgate from Oxford.

 Lamb's unorthodox methods surprise Newgate.
 Lamb says that he does not believe in drugging or incarcerating patients, and he encourages their delusions when he feels it will bring them greater happiness.
 Newgate becomes infatuated with Graves, who is a patient at Stonehearst.
 During the Christmas Eve feast, Newgate and Finn argue and, as a truce, Finn proposes a toast.
 Before Newgate can drink it, Graves causes him to spill his drink and quietly insists that he flee the asylum, but Newgate refuses to leave without her.

 Newgate discovers the actual asylum staff locked in the boiler room, who explain that Lamb and Finn drugged their drinks and led a revolt.
 Dr. Salt and Mrs. Pike warn Newgate that Lamb is a dangerous madman—a surgeon who murdered his patients during wartime, while Finn killed his mother and sister.
 Lamb makes Newgate examine volatile Arthur Timbs, whose family sold him to a sideshow, without any sedatives but just using his eyes, with Newgate managing to calm Timbs down by referring to him by his name, which is scrawled on the cell walls.
 Newgate attempts to recruit Graves, but she declines and tells him of Salt's abuses.
 Staff members Paxton and Swanwick escape, but are hunted down and slain by a posse led by Finn.
 When Newgate sneaks into Lamb's office to retrieve Salt's notes, he overhears Lamb and Finn conspire.
 Lamb forces Newgate to perform electrical shock treatment on Salt.
 When Salt suffers amnesia as a result, Lamb proclaims him cured of his delusion.